Solving a Cosmetics Company Export Labeling Problem with XB Fulfillment Value-Added Services

 A world-class, highly engineered label converter that designs specialty labels to meet challenging industrial applications was looking for a solution to a client request.
 Their client, a fortune 500 company, with operations in Mexico, had a “localization” initiative and expected its suppliers to hold inventory “in-country”—attempting to create a just in time production strategy to reduce lead-times, inventory levels and working capital.

-The client turned to XB Logistics to create a VMI (vendor managed inventory) program to hold inventory “in-country.”
+The client turned to XB Fulfillment to create a VMI (vendor managed inventory) program to hold inventory “in-country.”
 By holding inventory closer to their customer, the client was able to satisfy their customer request without incurring the cost, capital and resources to open their own warehouse.
 Their customer was so pleased with their efforts, within 30 day of announcing compliance with the localization initiative, their customer added additional products to their contract.

 Outsourcing Warehousing Operations – Saving Money and Improving Customer Service